 Follow the steps below to reset your Schlage Keypad Lock (without code):

-- Slide the battery cover up to remove it and then disconnect the battery.
+- Remove the battery cover (you may need to first remove the screws).
+Then disconnect the battery.

 - Reconnect the battery.
 Next, press and hold the Schlage button until the light turns green and the lock beeps.
 Ensure you complete this step in 10 seconds.